Albert Leffingwell (physician)

-Albert Tracy Leffingwell, M.D.
-(February 13, 1845 – September 1, 1916) was an American physician, social reformer, and vocal advocate for vivisection reform.
+Albert Tracy Leffingwell (February 13, 1845 – September 1, 1916) was an American physician, social reformer, and vocal advocate for vivisection reform.

 Work

 Leffingwell authored many books bringing light to the cruel abuses of animal experimentation and calling for regulation.
 At the same time, he sought middle ground between the anti-vivisection societies, which called for the abolition of all experimentation and those who rejected any restraints.
 Leffingwell also was concerned with meat safety, believing that lax regulations, in particular allowing cancerous animals into the food chain, were responsible for increases in the incidence of cancer.
 He also served as the president of the American Humane Association.

 He founded the American Society for the Regulation of Vivisection which advocated regulation of vivisection subjected to surveillance, not full prohibition.

 From 1895 to 1906, Leffingwell corresponded with Sarah James Eddy on the topic of animal welfare and vivisection.